 77%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description is detailed and comprehensive, clearly stating both what the skill does and when to use it.
-Its main weakness is the extremely broad scope covering authentication, AI chat, plugins, and observability in a single skill, which increases conflict risk with more specialized skills.
-Some product-specific jargon (EmblemAI, Reflexive) may not match natural user language.
+The description is detailed and comprehensive, clearly stating both what the skill does and when to use it with explicit trigger guidance.
+Its main weaknesses are the heavy reliance on product-specific jargon that users may not naturally use, and the broad scope covering multiple domains (auth, AI chat, observability) which increases potential overlap with more specialized skills.
+The description would benefit from more natural user-facing trigger terms and tighter scoping.

 Suggestions

-Add more natural trigger terms users would actually say, such as 'auth', 'login flow', 'user accounts', 'sign-up', or 'authentication setup' to improve discoverability.
+Add more natural trigger terms users would actually say, such as 'auth', 'login', 'user accounts', 'sign-up', 'SSO', 'chatbot', 'monitoring' alongside the product-specific terms.

 | Dimension | Reasoning | Score |